-Let’s have a look at the easiest minor scale – A minor.
+Let’s have a look at two examples of natural minor scales:

 The key signature of A minor tells us that there are no sharps or flats (in other words, you play all the white notes on a keyboard and none of the black notes).

-You will also notice that the pattern of steps followed the pattern given above (Tone – Semitone – Tone – Tone – Semitone – Tone – Tone).
-Let’s try a natural minor scale starting on a different note – let’s try D minor.
+You will also notice that the pattern of steps follows the set pattern of Natural minor scale intervals given above (Tone – Semitone – Tone – Tone – Semitone – Tone – Tone).

-The harmonic minor has a slightly more intense feel to it than the natural minor.
-This is caused by the raised seventh.
+The harmonic minor scale has a slightly more intense feel to it than the natural minor scale.
+This is caused by the raised seventh note of the scale.

 Tone – Semitone – Tone – Tone – Semitone – Tone and a half – Semitone

 Let’s have a look at some examples:

 In order to build an A Harmonic Minor Scale we simply play the natural minor scale, but raise the 7th note.

 You can see from the sheet music below how the 7th note of the scale (G) has been raised a semitone (half tone) to become G sharp:

 Have a listen to the scale played below – can you hear the intensity of the raised 7th note?